XIMDEX/cognitrek/README.md

 The repository is organized into directories corresponding to the deliverables for each project milestone, where the architecture, components, and other details are outlined.

-The `software` folder contains all the developed code, organized into three main subdirectories:
+The `software` folders contains all the developed code, organized into three main subdirectories:

 1. **Backend**: This directory includes the server-side components, APIs, and other services related to the application's core functionality.
 2. **Converters**: Here, you will find the scripts and utilities responsible for transforming or processing data in various formats, ensuring compatibility and smooth integration across the system.